Millicenthere/Millicenthere/README.md

   <img src="https://github.com/Millicenthere/Millicenthere/blob/main/assets/Banner%20read.me.jpg" width="100%"/>
 </div>
 <h1 align="center">Hi 👋, I'm Millicent Escobar</h1>
-<h3 align="center">HTML CSS developer from Houston, TX</h3>
+<h3 align="center">Email Marketing Specialist from Houston, TX</h3>
-<h4 align="center">I'm a dedicated web producer and coder specializing in HTML, CSS, and CMS platforms like WordPress.
-I thrive on building dynamic, user-focused websites that blend seamless functionality with stunning design.
-My passion for clean code and innovative web solutions drives me to create digital experiences that leave a lasting impact.
-Outside of coding, I cherish moments with my daughter, whose curiosity inspires me to keep exploring and growing in my craft.
-Ready to bring your vision to life?
-Let's connect! </h4>
+<h4 align="center">I’m a dedicated Email Marketing Specialist with a passion for crafting visually appealing and highly effective email campaigns.
+With a strong foundation in HTML, CSS, and responsive design, I create emails that not only engage audiences but also perform seamlessly across devices.
+My goal is to blend creativity with technical precision to drive results for businesses.
+Outside of work, I’m a proud parent to my daughter, who inspires me to bring creativity and care into everything I do.
+Whether it’s designing pixel-perfect emails or spending quality time with my family, I thrive on making meaningful connections.</h4>

 <hr>